For questions not answered here, please see our fellowship FAQ.

 Please note that scholars who are awarded a Burkhardt fellowship by the ACLS have an “automatic” firm invitation from CASBS only if those scholars are completely self-funded by their Burkhardt award, their sabbatical funding, other non-CASBS funding sources they might have, or any combination thereof.
 Should a Burkhardt fellow require additional funding from CASBS, he or she must also apply separately to our residential fellowship program.

 The Chinese University of Hong Kong (CUHK)-Stanford University CASBS Fellowship provides opportunities for CUHK faculty members to advance their research by taking part in the residential fellowship program at CASBS that fosters interdisciplinary intellectual exchange.
-This prestigious opportunity is open to scholars in the behavioral and social sciences.
+The program will strengthen the academic network of the selected members and facilitate collaborations across academia, policy, industry, civil society, and government to collectively design a better future.
+This prestigious opportunity is open to scholars in the behavioral and social sciences as well as those in other areas if their work has human behavioral and social dimensions.

-Fellows should be nominated by CUHK.
-For more information about the fellowship and application procedure, please visit the CUHK webpage or contact Olivia Kwok of the Office of Academic Links, CUHK at firstname.lastname@example.org
+Interested CUHK faculty members should apply to CASBS directly.
+For more information about the fellowship and application procedure, please visit the CUHK webpage .
+For further enquiries, please contact Olivia Kwok of the Office of Academic Links, CUHK at firstname.lastname@example.org

 The Center encourages William T. Grant Scholars to contact us regarding a fellowship year at CASBS.
 This career development program supports promising early-career researchers with interests in reducing inequality or understanding the use of research evidence.